amutake/satsukita-andon.com/README.md

 Development
 -----------

-use `play run`
+Use `play run` instead of `andon start`.

-If you want to insert initial data, add the following.
+If you want to insert initial data, add the following code.

 (app/Global.scala)